Lazice/KitC-fanfictions/wips/He Sinks His Teeth into the Ones He Loves The Most.md

 It's Wednesday 14th, you've been meandering down the rivers near its dark waters for two days.
 It's not cold.
 Even though you'd expected something in that sense.
+.

+Not leaving imprints in such a tender environment is impossible, even if you're god.
+So he simply took what he wanted (evidence) and left little trace (that he's sure no one else would ever find).